Skip to main content

 Katana uses the Moving Average Cost method for inventory costing.
 Other inventory costing methods such as First-in-first-out (FIFO) or Last-in-first-out (LIFO) are not supported.

-In Katana, it's easiest to look at any variant's inventory intel to understand how this works:
+In Katana, it's easiest to way to understand how this works is to look at a variant's inventory intel.

 Example: